 In conversation with your officiant, the church, and the musicians, you may choose the day and time of your wedding.
 You will be given two hours before the wedding to place flowers and get dressed, if desired.
 There is an allotted time frame of two hours for setup and pre-ceremony photographs, up to one hour for the ceremony, and 30 minutes following for further photographs and clean-up, for a total of three and a half hours on site the day of your ceremony.
 More time may be negotiated, if needed.

 The pastors and staff at Arch Street Presbyterian Church consider it a privilege to assist you in planning and executing your wedding ceremony.
 In addition to ensuring that the service is a beautiful beginning to a vital and successful marriage, the pastoral staff will continue to be available to you for care and support as your married life unfolds.
 ASPC’s ministers proclaim that marriage is a gift for all people, that everyone should be able to marry the person of their choice, and that all couples who wish for a minister to officiate and pronounce God’s blessing upon their union are welcome to be married at ASPC.
-If you have any questions, please reach out to Rev. David Norse.
+If you have any questions, please reach out to Rev. Carla Jones Brown.

 Arch Street Presbyterian Church is a growing, diverse, and welcoming community in the heart of Center City Philadelphia.
 It is a part of the Presbyterian Church (U.S.A.).
 Learn more about ASPC at archstreetpres.org.

 Whether an ASPC pastor or another officiant presides over the wedding, you will be assigned an ASPC wedding coordinator to handle the details of the worship service.

 The Wedding Service